How to Look Up an LLC in Utah? (Most Effective Method)

-In Utah, a limited liability company must have a business name that is unique from other limited liability companies.
+In Utah, a limited liability company must have a business name that is unique from other business entities.

-To find out if your desired LLC name is available in Utah, you can perform an LLC name search in several different ways, all of which provide different levels of information.
+To find out if your desired Utah business name is available, you can perform a Utah business entity search in several different ways.

 The Utah Secretary of State Division of Corporations is the state government office that oversees all existing business entities in Utah, and they offer a free online service where you can perform an LLC name search.

-This search tool allows you to enter the proposed LLC name and see a list of all existing Utah LLCs with that same name.
+This search tool allows you to enter the proposed LLC business name and see a list of all existing Utah LLCs.

-There's no need to include all of the words from the LLC name into the query.
-This allows you to do a Utah business name search for "ABC Productions" and get results for both "ABC Productions, Inc." and "ABC Production Company, LLC."
+You don't need to include all words from the LLC name in the search.
+For example, searching for "ABC Productions" will yield results for both "ABC Productions, Inc." and "ABC Production Company, LLC."

-It is essential to do a trademark search before selecting a name for your Utah LLC to ensure that the name is not already taken.
+It is essential to do a trademark search before selecting a name for your Utah business to ensure that the name is not already taken.

-The USPTO offers a free online search tool called Trademark Electronic Search System, where you can do a trademark search.
+The United States Patent and Trademark Office (USPTO) offers a free online search tool called Trademark Electronic Search System, where you can do a trademark search.

 The Utah Division of Corporations and Commercial Code also offers a searchable database of business entities registered in Utah.

-You can search Utah registered businesses by name or entity number.
+You can search registered businesses in Utah by name or entity number.

-The same goes for social media platforms - while they can be a great place to start your search, it's important to remember that not all business names are registered on social media.
+While social media platforms can be a starting point, remember that not all business names are registered on social media.
+However, businesses often have an online presence or disclose information about the company owner.

 However, many of them have an online presence or may even disclose information about the company owner.